josephdpurcell/docker-compose-unifi-network-application/README.md

 This is a how-to for using https://hub.docker.com/r/linuxserver/unifi-network-application

+Hopefully some day this repo gets deleted and put into https://github.com/linuxserver/docker-unifi-network-application#usage as a recipe?

 # Background

 Why.
 Why do I need all this state to control my network.
 I just want to go to the AP's IP and control it just like I do for the edge router.
 I have such a simple setup.
 But, alas, I am not a networking expert.
 There are probably good reasons.